QuTech-Delft/pennylane-quantuminspire/_sources/index.rst.txt

 =========================
-Pennylane-QuantumInspire2
+Pennylane-QuantumInspire
 =========================

-Welcome to the documentation of **Pennylane-QuantumInspire2**, a Pennylane plugin for the Quantum Inspire platform.
+Welcome to the documentation of **Pennylane-QuantumInspire**, a Pennylane plugin for the Quantum Inspire platform.

 .. toctree::
    :hidden: